Billy Donovan: Oklahoma City Thunder (2015–2020)

 On April 30, 2015, Donovan was named the head coach of the Oklahoma City Thunder, reportedly agreeing to a five-year deal worth nearly $30 million, replacing Scott Brooks who previously coached the Thunder for seven seasons.

 On September 8, 2020, it was announced that Donovan would not be returning to the team as the two sides failed to agree on a contract extension.
 Over his five seasons in Oklahoma City, Donovan went 243–157, while making the postseason each year, advancing past the first round just once.

-Chicago Bulls (2020–present)
+Chicago Bulls (2020–2026)

 On September 22, 2020, the Chicago Bulls hired Donovan as their new head coach with a four-year deal worth a reported $24 million.
 Donovan got his first win as Bulls coach on December 29, beating the Washington Wizards 115–107.

 On July 27, 2025, Donovan and the Bulls agreed to a multiyear contract extension.

+On April 21, 2026, Donovan stepped down as the Bulls' coach.
+Donovan's record with the Bulls was 226–256.
+The 226 wins rank fourth most in Chicago history.
+With the Bulls, Donovan only finished with a winning record once (46–36 in 2021–22) and only once made the playoffs.
+They qualified for the NBA's play-in tournament in 2023, 2024, and 2025.